Sensex tumbles nearly 900 points: Top factors behind Thursday’s market fall

 The 30-pack index had dropped over 900 points intra-day to hit a low of 61,715.61, while the 50-pack index hit a low of 18,388

-Weak sentiments across global pushed domestic lower in Thursday’s trade after the US Federal Reserve (US Fed) hinted interest rates to peak above 5 percent by the end of 2023.
+Weak sentiments across global markets pushed domestic markets lower in Thursday’s trade after the US Federal Reserve (US Fed) hinted interest rates to peak above 5 percent by the end of 2023.

 Moreover, the central bank raised interest rates by 50 basis points (bps) in its December meeting to 4.25-4.5 percent, the highest since 2007.